YaHshua or YaHushua

 I am trying to end this article but things keep coming and need to be said, for the record.
 So, this short article, in reply to one of my readers has turned into something a bit longer.
 You will notice I have not used much scripture in this discussion, if you please, because the purpose was to use simple logic as opposed to a lot of quotes, although I could have added many, but we need to use some of our brain power to exercise mining for the truth.
 Our minds are like shovels digging away, looking for the nuggets of truth as we search His words as opposed to the words of others.
 For now, let's tolerate a little more of our own wisdom, hopefully guided by His spirit of truth.
 What follows is a small discussion from another website reasoning their way into favoring the term, Yeshua, over the other, in my opinion, better choices.

-The following was taken from -- http://everlastinggoodnewsofyahweh.com/category/messiah/ -- If you would like more of their opinion go there, but first read my rebutal of their final reasoning -- please read this carefully.
+The following was taken from -- http://everlastinggoodnewsofyahweh.com/category/messiah/ -- If you would like more of their opinion go there, but first read my rebuttal of their final reasoning -- please read this carefully.
 I will insert my comments and be as brief as possible.
 Also, remember, I am not against other brothers and sisters of Yahshua, or Yahushua, or Yahoshua, or even those not yet seeing the term, Yeshua, as I do or those others I know that agree with my position.
 We should all be able to get along without being too defensive and always ready to give way to spiritual sense.
 We all agree, YaH is our Salvation.
-The servant of YaHshuaservant.com has been telling anyone that would listen, for years and years, many of the things you will read here, in this following article.
-It is pleasing to read literature using the same expression and truths we have been expressing for over 20 years, 15 years, or so, on the internet, and over 40 years in the word -- If I can brag it is not in what I know or what we know collectively but in what He has shown us, in and through, and by His Word -- we can only brag in Him.
+This servant of has been telling anyone that would listen, for the last 4 decades, many of the things you will and have read here.
+It is pleasing to read literature using the same expression and truths we have been expressing for over 20 years on the internet.
+If I can brag it is not in what I know or what we know collectively but in what He has shown us, in and through His Word -- we can only brag in Him.
 Of ourselves we are the lowly of the world, we are the weak, we are the few, so we do not have much to brag about except Him.
 Continuing then --

 Matthew 1:21 - “And she shall bring forth a son, and thou shalt call his name JESUS: for he shall save his people from their sins.”
 KJV

-The KJV of Acts 7:45 and Hebrews 4:8 prove the Savior had the same name as the soldier Joshua, the son of Nun.
-These two verses say Jesus when they should have said Joshua as the marginal notes point out.
-Joshua, in the Masoretic Hebrew text, is Yehoshua (Numbers 11:28) or the shorter form Yeshua (Nehemiah 8:17).
+Take a look at Acts 7:45 and Hebrews 4:8, and see proof that our Savior had the same name as the soldier Joshua, the son of Nun, recognized as the right hand to Moses, the one that led the chosen people into the Holy Land, into the Kingdom of God -- it would not be a mistake to say that this JOSHUA, of the OT, was a TYPE of Messiah.
+One thing is certain, this leader of Israel, had the same Name as our Savior.
+But, there is a problem with the Modern translations.
+Those two New Testament verses say Jesus, when they should have said Joshua, as the marginal notes in most Study Bibles, point out.
+Joshua, in the Masoretic, Hebrew text, is Yehoshua (Numbers 11:28) or the shorter form Yeshua (Nehemiah 8:17).
 Both names, Jesus and “Joshua,” are written Ιησους in Greek Septuagint.
 Both Hebrew forms, Yehoshua and Yeshua, contain “shua” in them, however, there is no “sh” sound in Greek.
 Therefore, the names Yehoshua and Yeshua could not be transliterated exactly.
-Additionally, the Greek terminal ending “υς” was added which is common for many Greek names such as Timotheus, Silvanus, Andronicus, Aristobulus, Narcissus, Rufus , Asyncritus, Philologus, Nereus, and many others.
-Thus, with no “sh” sound and a “υς” ending, we get Ιησους in Greek.
+Additionally, the Greek terminal ending “υs” was added which is common for many Greek names such as Timotheus, Silvanus, Andronicus, Aristobulus, Narcissus, Rufus , Asyncritus, Philologus, Nereus, and many others.
+Thus, with no “sh” sound and a “υc", becoming the "us" ending, we get Ιησους in Greek, leading, first to the Latin, Iesvs, and later the English, Jesus.
+You can see the transformation beginning soon after the first century.
+Our Lord does not have a Greek Name, nor a Roman Name.
+Our Lord was named by and angelic messenger, to our Savior a Name from His Father, a Name found among the Hebrews -- this has become lost

-Your servants comment: For good measure the scholars of that day, when translating what was left of the Hebrew Language and the Aramaic scriptures, felt it necessary to put a finishing touch to His Name by adding the "us", essentially, making it their own, moving it away from a Jewish Messiah to a Greek/Roman Messiah -- a messiah that comes really close to the pagan messiah Zeus -- The Zeus, or Ie-Zeus.
+There came a development that is disturbing for many, myself included, and that is the development of our Lord's Birth Name away from Him to "another" (John 5:43 & 2 Cor 11:4).
+This direct, seemingly indirect connection, as you will see, to "another", will become plain.
+And while there is no direct, or deliberate evidence, the words do speak for themselves -- as if some force behind the scenes is shaping, even orchestrating a movement away from His Holy Birth Name, the only Name by which we must be save, the only name we must confess and bow to.
+As you will see, there is a false messiah that comes really close, and whose name seems to associate with the modern name, Jesus -- the pagan messiah Zeus -- The Zeus, or Ie-Zeus.
 I know, I know, it is only coincidence -- but...?
 True, they did not have a transliteration for the Hebrew/Aramaic "sh" but is this an excuse to add a "us"?
 Not even close.
-If you look at the Greek you will see the "i" is pronounced as a long "ee" and if you continue with this transliteration, dropping the Hebrew "sh" what do you end up with -- eeua, and when you check the Latin you see, eehua, and we see it written, to this very day as IH, all over Roman religious sites.
+If you look at the Greek you will see the "i" is pronounced as a long "ee" and if you continue with this transliteration, dropping the Hebrew "sh" what do you end up with -- eeua, and when you check the Latin you see, eehua, and we see it written, to this very day as IH, all over Roman religious sites, and this is not bad for a transliteration, sort of close, still not quite.
 Sometime it is written, IHS -- we see these characters, many times, above the images they have created of the Christ hanging on the Cross.
-Again, the YaH (Greek/Latin I H) is up front and is (or was) recognized as the Name of our Lord as well as our Heavenly Father by the earliest Romans and Greeks.
-The Greeks also, (looking at the Greek Orthodox Church) use this same Name, but pronounce it some other way, just as the Romans mispronounce IHS as "eyesus" or some, "hey-sus" and others "hey-zeus", which is to say "The Zeus".
+Again, the YaH (Greek/Latin I H) is up front and is (or was) recognized as the Name of our Lord as well as our Heavenly Father by the earliest Romans and Greeks, and pronounced as "ee-ua", not written that way, but pronounced that way.
+The Greeks also, (looking at the Greek Orthodox Church) use this same Name, but pronounce it some other way, just as the Romans mispronounce IHS as "eyesus" or some, "hey-sus" and others, eventually, "hey-zeus", which is to say "The Zeus".
 The truth, IH (YH) is staring them in the face.
 I know to be an absolute fact -- I have been there and seen it written on the walls and above the head of the Crucified Christ images, and statues they kneel before.
+And I was present as Roman congregations gathered in stony Church buildings, in basement archives of the dead and sang songs to YaHshua, YaHshua, Come YaHshua, but to whom do, and did the Priests pray to?
+ISIS, that is what the ear heard, and this, seemingly from, ISEVS, abandoning what is before their very eyes.
 They are without excuse.
-Is it really only a coincidence that the new, modern, way of saying His name has become, Hey Zeus in two thirds of the world?
+Is it really only a coincidence that the new, modern, way of saying His name has become, Hey Zeus in at least a third of the world?
+The English is pronounced as GeezUS, written as JesUS, a totally fabricated name.
+And we need not guess who is behind this kind of deception.

 Matthew 1:21 also tells us the meaning of the name; “… for he shall save his people from their sins”.
 According to Strong’s Concordance, Jeshua means “he will save”.